 Today on early prototypes of the new engine we can achieve over one million individually simulated life forms on an average modern multi-core CPU.
 Move to a high end CPU (16 + cores) and you are in the realm of 10 million individual simulated organisms.

-Beyond video encoding, and CG ray tracing there are not many applications that stress modern multi-core cpu hardware, and even fewer that can do it in a real time interactive application.
-Even the most power hungry modern games are in general more GPU intensive than CPU core intensive.
+Beyond video encoding, and CG ray tracing there are not so many applications that stress modern multi-core cpu hardware, and even fewer that can do it in a real time interactive application.
+Also the most power hungry modern games are in general more GPU intensive than CPU core intensive.
 With this in mind, we hope to include a benchmark aimed at high end PC’s in the Earthsim engine and keep improving that benchmark with subsequent releases.
 The goal is to let users have simulation visualizer that shows what top end CPU’s can do to showcase the power of the latest hardware.

 The 2011 Earthsim 2 planet engine